 Let’s break down these steps a little more…

-- The prospective buyer performs a search on either a specific marketplace such as Poshmark or on a search engine such as Google.
+1. The buyer performs a search.
+The prospective buyer searches on a specific marketplace, such as Poshmark, or a search engine like Google.

 The buyer searches for “Ripped Mom Jeans”

 2. Your listing appears in the search.
 Three of your listings appear in the search because your title and/or description contain the word(s) typed into the search bar.